Use Flows to Keep Network Traffic Moving

 Network traffic analysis has historically been a secondary concern when selecting new hardware.
 However, corporate IT ecosystems, and the threats targeting them, have evolved considerably over the past several years.
 The emergence of BYOD (bring your own device) and increasingly sophisticated distributed denial of service (DDoS) attacks mean that built-in network analysis features are required to maintain performance and security.

-Types of Flows
+Types of Network Flows to Monitor

 Flow analysis is a particularly valuable tool in mitigating high traffic risks because it gives you a detailed idea of what is happening on your network.
 What should you expect to see in a Flows analysis?
 Flows data capture allows you to see who is sending and receiving the data, what kind of traffic it is, and when the traffic is being utilized.
 The data provided is extremely important when you are trying to validate what type of traffic is being utilized on your network, whether it is peer to peer, web, backup, or some other traffic that you may not be aware of.